colak/txp-media-shortcode/README.md

 ## Licence

-This shortcode is distributed as free software.
+This shortcode is released as free and unencumbered software.
 Read about it on https://github.com/colak/txp-media-shortcode/blob/master/LICENCE.md.

 ## Support